zclj/test.check.insights/README.md

                                   :insufficiently-covered? true}}}]
 ```

 Only the initial 100 test are required to reach `:insufficiently-covered? true` for the `:ones` criterion.
+Note that the count of `:negative` is on target (more than 50% of the values) but the `:sufficiently-covered?` is still `false`.
+This is due to that significance have not been reached with this number of tests.

 Since the output from `check-coverage` is the same as from `quick-check` with regards to coverage, `humanize-report` can be used: